maksimillian1/Jupita-Agent-Web-Typescript/README.md

 })
 ```

-However, the only required parameters is the `text` and the `client_id` parameters.
+However, the only required parameters are the `text` and the `client_id` parameters.
 If you do not specify others, below are the assumptions;

 - `message_type` is `MessageType.Agent`, meaning that the message has come from an agent,
 - `isCall` is `false`,